alice-and-eve/2023/index.md

 abstract can be on any computing topic you like, e.g., it can be on a topic from social networking to quantum computing;
 and from medical image processing to formal verification.
 If it involves computers, we’re interested.

 Right now we are looking for PC members.
-So if you are interested in helping out with reading the abstracts submitted for poster presentations, please contact us here.
+So if you are interested in helping out with reading the abstracts submitted for poster presentations, please contact us below.

 ## Exhibition